[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 Parodi got the ball rolling by launching a four page flyer, featuring old Hasbro items.
 This included many common accessories, and eighty-six old teams, mostly from the final large Hasbro range of 1996, plus some from later ranges (like the 1998 French sides).

 Then in the summer of 2002 new hand-painted teams started to appear.
 These were mainly versions of existing 1996 kits as shown in the 2002 catalogue, and were probably a way of fulfilling demand for teams whose stock had been exhausted.
-The finish on these teams seems to be the thick paint associated with Zëugo.
+The finish on these teams was the thick paint associated with Zëugo.

 In all, fourteen sides appeared in this hand-painted form.
 The most interesting of these was a solitary addition to the range, Serie A newcomers Cheivo, whose recent heroic rise up the Italian leagues meant that they had never been produced in Subbuteo before.
 The final Hasbro numbered team Parodi was selling was 63826 Werder Bremen, so Cheivo were put on 63827, even though this had previously been used by Grasshopper Zurich.